ntua-unit-of-control-and-informatics/jaqpot-site/README.md

-# Jaqpot - Developer Guide
+# Jaqpot Site - Developer Guide

 Welcome to the Jaqpot project!
 Below you'll find information on how to set up, run, and contribute to the development of this project.